A complete framework for Duke Elder exam preparation

 Pathology

-• Secondary causes include viral infections like mumps
+• Secondary causes include viral infections like mumps, Epstein-Barr virus, and herpes zoster.

 Diagnostics